Edition: June 2019

 XIl.
 Other Rights to Compensation

-- Claims for compensation of damages or reimbursement of expenditure of the Client (hereinafter: claims for compensation), no matter on what legal grounds, in particular for violation of obligations from the debt relationship and unauthorised handling, are excluded.
+- Claims for compensation of damages of the Client, no matter on what legal grounds, in particular for violation of obligations from the debt relationship and unauthorized handling, are excluded.

 - Insofar as the Client should be entitled to claim compensation in accordance with this Art.
 XII, the same shall fall under the statute of limitations on expiry of the time limit for claims in respect of material defects in accordance with Art.
 IX Section 2.
 In the case of claims for compensation pursuant to the Product Liability Act the statutory regulations on the statute of limitations shall be applicable.